 For more tips on making delicious Summer Teas, click here.

 Note: Ayurveda recommends against drinking icy cold drinks, but room temperature and slightly cool drinks are great during Summer.
-At any time of the year, Ayurveda does not recommend drinking at meal times as this can negatively impact on your digestion.

 3. Focus on Cooling Yoga Practices: Adapt your yoga practice to reduce excess heat from the physical, mental and emotional body.
 Try creating a beautiful practice of cooling, calming poses such as: